 "Reset Reference Bank Rate" means, in respect of a Reset Period, the Gross Redemption Yield of the Benchmark Gilt in respect of that Reset Period, with the price of the Benchmark Gilt for the purpose of determining the Gross Redemption Yield being the arithmetic average (rounded up (if necessary) to the nearest 0.001 per cent.
 (0.0005 per cent. being rounded upwards)) of the bid and offered prices of such Benchmark Gilt quoted by the Reference Banks at 11.00 a.m.
 (London time) on the Interest Determination Date in respect of such Reset Period on a dealing basis for settlement on the next following Benchmark Gilt Dealing Day in London, or such basis as is customarily used at such time.
 Such quotations shall be obtained by or on behalf of the Issuer and provided to the Reset Agent.
-If at least four quotations are provided, the Reset Reference Bank Rate will be determined by reference to the rounded arithmetic mean of the quotation (or, in the event of equality, one of the highest) and the lowest quotation (or, in the event of equality, one of the quotations provided.
-If only one quotation is provided, the Reset Reference Bank Rate will be determined by reference Bank Rate will be the previous Reset Reference Bank Rate in respect
+If at least four quotations are provided, the Reset Reference Bank Rate will be determined by reference to the rounded arithmetic mean of the quotations provided, eliminating the highest quotation (or, in the event of equality, one of the lowest).
+If only two or three quotations are provided, the Reset Reference Bank Rate will be determined by reference to the rounded arithmetic mean of the quotations provided.
+If only one quotation is provided, the Reset Reference Bank Rate will be determined by reference to the rounded quotation provided.
+If no quotations are provided, the Reset Reference Bank Rate in respect of the preceding Reset Period or (in the case of the first Reset Period) 2.500 per cent.